-Since relatively little is known about the factors that affect recruitment in this stock, it is difficult to forecast future stock trends.
-The recent increase in abundance was due to the strong 1994 and 1995 year-classes but they are rapidly declining in abundance with increasing age.
-They had maintained the stock at healthy levels for several years.
-The low abundance of the 1996, 1998 and 2001 year-classes accounts for the decline in abundance of the last few years.
+CONCLUSIONS AND ADVICE Herring stocks are managed with a fixed 20% harvest rate, in conjunction with a fishing threshold or Cutoff level.
+A decision rule has been adopted by management to close all commercial herring fisheries when the stock is forecast to be below the Cutoff level.
+The Cutoff levels are established at 25% of the estimated unfished average mature biomass.
+On the Queen Charlotte Islands, a poor recruitment option was adopted for 2008 resulting in a prefishery biomass forecast of 6,891 t and projects abundance well below the fishery threshold or Cutoff level.
+Any harvest below the Cutoff is expected to reduce the rate of stock rebuilding.
+OTHER CONSIDERATIONS Since relatively little is known about the factors that affect recruitment in this stock, it is difficult to forecast future stock trends.
+The increased abundance in the late 1990s was due to the strong 1994 and 1995 year-classes.
+The weak 1996, 1998 and 2001 year-classes accounts for the subsequent decline in abundance.
 However, abundance of the 2000 year class is high and may produce an increase in abundance in the short term.
 Various studies have suggested that herring recruitment is determined by variations in the size of the parent stock, and environmental conditions during the first year of life.
 Recruitment variability in the QCI stock has been correlated with March sea surface salinities and sea levels in the stock area during the year of birth.
 Although there is a risk that these correlations might be spurious (i.e. not meaningful), they could have a biological basis.
 For example, variations in sea surface salinity and sea level reflect differences in wind induced upwelling and mixing, freshwater runoff and nutrient supply.
 These factors could directly affect the planktonic food supply of the young herring, and indirectly alter juvenile herring losses to predators.
 Research on these factors is being pursued.

-SOURCES OF INFORMATION

-- Hourston, A.S.
+SOURCES OF INFORMATION - Hourston, A.S.
 1980.
 The decline and recovery of Canada's Pacific herring stocks.
 Rapp.
 P.-v.
 Reun.
 Cons.
 Int.
 Explor.
-Mer, 177: 143-153. - Schweigert, J.F.
-2004.
-Stock assessments for British Columbia herring in 2004 and forecasts of the potential catch in 2005.
+Mer, 177: 143-153. - Schweigert, J.F. and V. Haist.
+2008.
+Stock assessments for British Columbia herring in 2007 and forecasts of the potential catch in 2008.
 Can.
 Sci.
-Adv.
-Secr.
+Advis.
+Sec.
 Res.
 Doc.
-2004/081: 95p.

-FOR MORE INFORMATION

-Contact: Jake Schweigert Pacific Biological Station Nanaimo, B.C.
-V9T 6N7

-Tel: (250) 756-7203 Fax: (250) 756-7138 E-Mail: schweigertj@pac.dfo-mpo.gc.ca
+2008/011: 59p.
+FOR MORE INFORMATION Contact: Jake Schweigert Pacific Biological Station Nanaimo, B.C.
+V9T 6N7 Tel: (250) 756-7203 Fax: (250) 756-7138 E-Mail: Jake.Schweigert@dfo-mpo.gc.ca

+Telephone: (250)756-7208 Fax: (250) 756-7209 E-Mail: psarc@pac.dfo-mpo.gc.ca Internet address: www.dfo-mpo.gc.ca/csas ISSN 1480-4913 (Printed) © Her Majesty the Queen in Right of Canada, 2008 La version française est disponible à l'adresse ci-dessus.
-CORRECT CITATION FOR THIS PUBLICATION

-DFO, 2005.
-Stock Assessment Report On Queen Charlotte Islands Pacific Herring.
+CORRECT CITATION FOR THIS PUBLICATION DFO.
+2008.
+Stock Assessment Report on Queen Charlotte Islands Pacific Herring.
 DFO Can.
 Sci.
 Advis.
 Sec.
 Sci.
 Advis.
-Rep. 2005/067.
+Rep. 2008/012.